 Analysis Plan

-Rationale

-We use linear models because, unlike t-tests and chi-square tests, they can handle multiple predictors simultaneously, analyze complex relationships such as interactions, control for confounding variables, and provide a more comprehensive understanding of the relationships between variables.
-Furthermore, unlike more complicated machine learning models, linear models are more straightforward to implement, explain, and validate, offering a balance between flexibility and ease of interpretation while still handling continuous and categorical data efficiently.
-Finally, a Bayesian approach enhances linear models by incorporating prior information, providing full probability distributions for model parameters thereby offering a more comprehensive measure of uncertainty compared to single point estimates.
-The approach is robust when considering smaller sample sizes and complex models, making it ideal for nuanced real-world scenarios with hierarchical structures or varying uncertainties.

 Overview

 All the analyses will be conducted with the R software environment (The R Foundation, n.d.).
 We will test our hypotheses (i.e., pragmatic correspondence preference and confidence) using Bayesian linear regression models via the brms package version 2.21 (Bürkner, 2017), which provides an interface to fit Bayesian mixed models via Stan (Stan Development Team, 2017).
 Suppose our models prove unsuitable, given the data; we will employ other analysis approaches, such as the beta regression model.
 This contingency will be determined using posterior predictive simulations (i.e., the brms function pp_check(), with ndraws = 100).
 Importantly, our decision regarding the data-generating process we assume to underlie the data will not be influenced by the hypothesis.